-Metabolic volume can be multiplied with mean SUV of that volume to get metabolic activity (total lesion activity, lesion metabolic activity).
+Metabolic volume can be multiplied with mean SUV of that volume to get metabolic activity (total lesion activity, total lesion metabolism, lesion metabolic activity).

 Cardiac metabolic activity (CMV) was used to analyze FDG studies in cardiac sarcoidosis (Ahmadian et al., 2014).
 SUV threshold should be determined based on the blood activity from heart cavity or aorta, instead of using fixed threshold or liver as reference region (Ahmadian et al., 2017 Furuya et al., 2018).

 Radiopharmaceuticals that target different metabolic processes will show different spatial uptake pattern.
 Jaccard index is one statistic used to assess the spatial concordance of the uptake of two radiopharmaceuticals, for example when comparing [18F]FDG and [18F]fluoride in osseous metastases (Simoncic et al., 2019).